 This lagoon is a dreamy space full of shining icebergs in magnificent shades of blue and white.
 The Zodiac boats will carry us to the center of the lagoon, where we'll be able to get up close to these floating blocks of ancient ice, lit up in the sunlight to show off all of their colors.
 These majestic floating masses of ice are so beautiful that it is impossible to find someone not moved by the sight of them.

-After the lagoon ride, you'll need to drive to the Skaftafell Nature Reserve (about 50 minutes drive from Jokulsarlon and 40 minutes from Fjallsarlon), which is part of Vatnajökull National Park.
+Skaftafell Nature Reserve (about a 50-minute drive from Jokulsarlon) is part of Vatnajökull National Park.
 Skaftafell is a truly unique oasis surrounded by black sands, glaciers, and volcanoes.

 Outlet glaciers of Vatnajökull enclose the valley, out of which Falljökull is the most impressive glacier tongue.
 Its name in Icelandic means the "falling glacier," which is pretty accurate.
 The massive icefall drops impressively down the mountains towards the ocean.